nasa/openmct/docs/src/guide/security.md

 ## Security Procedures

 The Open MCT team secures our code base using a combination of code review, dependency review, and periodic security reviews.
+Static analysis performed during automated verification additionally safeguards against common coding errors which may result in vulnerabilities.

 ### Code Review